Algonquin people

-The Algonquin people are an Indigenous people who now live in Eastern Canada.
+The Algonquin people are an Indigenous people who now live in Eastern Canada and parts of the United States.
 They speak the Algonquin language, which is part of the Algonquian language family.
-Culturally and linguistically, they are closely related to the Odawa, Potawatomi, Ojibwe (including Oji-Cree), Mississaugas, and Nipissing, with whom they form the larger Anicinàpe (Anishinaabeg).
-Algonquins call themselves Omàmiwinini (plural: Omàmiwininiwak) or the more generalised name of Anicinàpe.
+Culturally and linguistically, they are closely related to the Odawa, Potawatomi, Ojibwe (including Oji-Cree), Mississaugas, and Nipissing, with whom they form the larger Anicinàpe (Anishinaabeg) group.
+Algonquins are known by many names, including Omàmiwinini (plural: Omàmiwininiwak, "downstream man/men") and Abitibiwinni (pl.: Abitibiwinnik "men [living] halfway across the water") or the more generalised name of Anicinàpe.

 Though known by several names in the past, such as Algoumequin, the most common term "Algonquin" has been suggested to derive from the Maliseet word elakómkwik ([ɛlæˈɡomoɡwik]): "they are our relatives/allies."
 The much larger heterogeneous group of Algonquian-speaking peoples, who, according to Brian Conwell, stretch from Virginia to the Rocky Mountains and north to Hudson Bay, was named after the tribe.

 Most Algonquins live in Quebec.
 The nine recognized status Algonquin bands in that province and one in Ontario have a combined population of about 17,002.
 In addition, there are additional non-status communities, some of which are controversial.
 Algonquins are original Indigenous People of southern Quebec and eastern Ontario in Canada.

 Many Algonquins still speak the Algonquin language, called generally Anicinàpemowin or specifically Omàmiwininìmowin.
 The language is considered one of several divergent dialects of the Anishinaabe languages.
 Among younger speakers, the Algonquin language has experienced strong word borrowings from the Cree language.

 Traditionally, the Algonquins lived in either birch bark or wooden mìkiwàms.
-Today Algonquins live in housings like those of the general public.